April 10, 2012

 Eagle Crag (SDC #41, 5077′)

-My friend Philip Stinis called me up on Sunday evening, mentioning that he had business in San Diego on Monday, and asked if he could drive down early and crash at my place.
+Long time friend Philip Stinis called me up on Sunday evening, mentioning that he had business in San Diego on Monday and asked if he could drive down early and crash at my place.
 When he asked whether I had any hiking plans in the next day or two, I laughed, because indeed I did.
-I had plans to do the longest (though not the toughest) hike that I would do while working on the SDC peak list, and though that may not have been what Phil had in mind, I knew he’d be game.
+I had plans to do the longest (though not toughest) hike that I would do while working on the SDC peak list.
+That may not have been what Phil had in mind but I knew he’d be game.

 Phil and I met back at my place at 8pm on Monday night, threw our packs together and crashed early.
-At 10 after 5am, I walked out into the living room and woke him up, and we were soon on our way.
-It took us just an hour to drive to the trailhead, located within the Dripping Springs campground.
-The campground has been closed to camping for years, but the trail remains open.
-We paid the $5 day use fee, and walked to the southern end of the campground where I signed Phil and myself in to the trail register just before 7am.
+At 10 after 5am, I walked out into the living room and woke him up, soon on our way.
+It took us just an hour to drive to the trailhead located within the Dripping Springs campground.
+Sine a fire devastated the area, the campground has been closed for years but the trail remains open.
+We paid the $5 day use fee and walked to the southern end of the campground where I signed Phil and myself in to the trail register just before 7am.

-Within a few minutes of getting on the dirt, Phil and I took a right onto the Dripping Springs trail where it intersects with the Wild Horse Trail, the latter being our planned return route.
-The Dripping Springs trail was in excellent shape, and the views opened up to the north pretty quickly.
+Within a few minutes of hiking, Phil and I took a right onto the Dripping Springs trail where it intersects with the Wild Horse Trail, the latter being our planned return route.
+The Dripping Springs trail was in excellent shape here and the views opened up to the north pretty quickly.
 We could see southern California’s big three, Mt.
-Baldy, San Gorgonio, and San Jacinto, all poking up into the sky.
-We cut through countless spider webs, flicked off two ambitious ticks, and gained 3000 feet on our way to the junction with the Palomar-Magee Trail, where we entered into thicker chaparral and pockets of oak.
+Baldy, San Gorgonio, and San Jacinto, all poking into the sky.
+We cut through countless spider webs, flicked off two ambitious ticks, and gained 3000 feet on our way to the junction with the Palomar-Magee Trail.
+Here we entered into thicker chaparral and pockets of oak.

 Looking north from the lower Dripping Springs trail